dicekillsyou161/ebird_checklist_media/README.md

 ```

 Set `GUILD_ID` in `.env` (right-click the server → Copy Server ID, with
-Developer Mode on) to make the command appear instantly in that server —
+Developer Mode on) to make the command appear instantly in that server;
 comma-separate several IDs to register in multiple servers.
 Without it, the
 command registers globally in every server the bot has joined, which can take
 up to an hour on first run.